Me

 2025 – Today

-Currently I am working with Shielded, a spin-off from Input Output, as cryptographic engineer on the implementation and performance improvement of zero-knowledge proof systems for Midnight.
+Currently I am working with Shielded, a spin-off from Input Output, on the cryptographic core libraries powering the Midnight network.
+In particular, this involves the implementation and performance improvement of zero-knowledge proof systems, as well as writing ZK-circuits for the Halo2/PLONK SNARK.

 2024